UEFepilepsyAIVI/DeepSqueak/README.md

 # DeepSqueak Screener

-Fork of [DeepSqueak](https://github.com/DrCoffey/DeepSqueak)(Coffey, Marx, Neumaier,2019), with additional functionalities for call screening from whole records for false negatives.
+Fork of [DeepSqueak](https://github.com/DrCoffey/DeepSqueak)(Coffey, Marx, Neumaier,2019), with additional functionalities for  screening of whole records for false negatives.

 ## Additions
 - Free backward and forward movement along the record.